CroodSolutions/CISOinaBox/03 - Understanding the Adversary/Readme.md

 ---

-## Cyber Threat Intelligence (CTI): Staying Ahead of Threats

-**Cyber threat intelligence (CTI)** is the collection and analysis of information about current or emerging threats.
-It answers: Who might attack us?
-What tactics do they use?
-What are the warning signs?
+## Actionable Threat Intelligence: Data-Driven Defense Decisions

+**Cyber threat intelligence (CTI)** transforms raw threat data into specific defensive actions.
+Rather than focusing on attribution, effective CTI starts with your organization as the target and asks: "What actions do we need to take today?"

+* **The CTI Action Question:**
+  For every piece of intelligence, ask: "What specific defensive measure does this enable?"
+Intelligence without action is just information.

 * **Indicators of Compromise (IOCs):**
   Forensic evidence suggesting a breach (e.g., malicious file hashes, suspicious IP addresses, unusual logins).
+Use IOCs to tune detection tools and block known malicious activity.

 * **Tactics, Techniques, and Procedures (TTPs):**
   Tactics are high-level goals, techniques are the methods, and procedures are the specific implementations.
 TTPs describe the *behavior* of threat actors and are cataloged in frameworks like [MITRE ATT\&CK](https://attack.mitre.org/).
+Focus on TTPs that are relevant to your sector and size.

+* **Threat-Informed Defense Process:**
+  1. Identify threats targeting organizations like yours
+  2. Map their common attack patterns and requirements
+  3. Evaluate what opportunities you can eliminate
+  4. Implement controls that disrupt multiple threat actors

 * **Why It Matters:**
-  CTI transforms raw data into actionable insights—letting you anticipate, detect, and respond to threats faster and more effectively.
+  CTI enables data-driven security decisions—letting you prioritize defenses that actually reduce risk rather than chasing perfect attribution.

 ---

-## Tracking Adversaries: Using TTPs and Attribution

-Defenders track **threat actors** (adversaries) to understand who is attacking and how.
-This is known as *attribution*.
+## Threat-Informed Defense: Focus on What Matters

+Defenders should prioritize understanding **threat actor behaviors** that are relevant to their organization rather than chasing perfect attribution.
+Attribution can provide insights, but action matters more than attribution.

-* **Threat Actor Profiles:**
+* **Threat Actor Categories (When Attribution Helps):**
-  Groups (e.g., APT28, FIN7) are tracked by motives, tools, targets, and TTPs.
-* **Attribution and TTPs:**
-  Analysts use technical clues and intelligence—malware, infrastructure, tactics—to link incidents to actors.
-The MITRE ATT\&CK framework helps map observed activity to known groups, improving detection and response.
+  High-level categorization (e.g., ransomware group vs. nation-state) guides resource allocation and response planning, but specific group names often don't change immediate defensive actions.

+* **Behavior-Focused Intelligence:**
+  Focus on TTPs that work across multiple threat actors.
+For example, if ransomware groups in your sector commonly use Telegram for command and control, blocking Telegram eliminates an attack opportunity regardless of which specific group you're facing.

+* **Sector-Specific Threat Mapping:**
+  Start with your organization: What groups target companies like yours?
+What are their common entry points and persistence methods?
+Use this to prioritize defenses that disrupt the most likely attacks.

+---

+## Opportunity Disruption: Eliminating Attack Paths

+The most effective defense strategy focuses on **disrupting adversary opportunities** rather than trying to predict specific attacks.
+Adversaries need certain conditions to succeed—deny them systematically.

+* **Opportunity Assessment Framework:**
+  For each potential attack vector, evaluate: Is this service/technology necessary for our business operations?
+If not, blocking it eliminates attack opportunities across multiple threat actors.

+* **Practical Examples:**
+  - **Ransomware C2 Channels:** If top ransomware groups in your sector use Telegram for command and control, and your organization doesn't need Telegram, block it entirely.
+This single action disrupts dozens of potential attack campaigns.
+  - **Unused Protocols:** SMBv1, RDP exposed to the internet, or legacy authentication methods that aren't required for your business but are commonly exploited.
+  - **Vendor Configurations:** Default configurations that work for adversaries (like exposed admin interfaces) can be hardened or removed if not essential.

+* **SMB Advantage:**
+  Smaller organizations often have simpler networks, making opportunity disruption more feasible.
+Focus on eliminating "nice-to-have" services that create attack surfaces.

+* **Data-Driven Decisions:**
+  Use threat intelligence to identify which opportunities adversaries depend on, then systematically remove them.
+This approach scales better than trying to defend against every possible attack technique.

 ---